Zhongzhi660/SAE_Motif/README.md

 ## Data Format

 The package includes a tiny toy dataset for demonstration.
 In the public release, we will also provide the full experimental data used by the core pipeline.
-The released raw attack set contains 36,000 attack samples and 116,923 interaction turns, spanning 6 source-target settings, 5 attack methods, 400 attack goals per method, and 3 sampled outputs per goal.
+The released raw attack set contains **36,000 attack samples** and **116,923 interaction turns**, spanning 6 source-target settings, 5 attack methods, 400 attack goals per method, and 3 sampled outputs per goal.
 Each attack method contributes 7,200 samples in total.
 We will also release the non-attack reference data, processed input files, method labels, and SAE-format activation files.

 Expected layout: